Thank you all for a wonderful 2013 season and we look forward to seeing you in 2014.

 July 12, 13, 14, 2013

 Special invitation only media preview night July 11, 2013

-Curtain is at 8:00 pm nightly.
+Performances begin at 8:00 pm every night.
 Access to the open-air terraced seating area will begin at approximately 7:00 pm.

 No Reservations or Tickets Required

-We estimate that we will be able to seat at least 150 and 170 people within the terraced seating.
+We estimate that we will be able to seat around 200 people within the terraced seating.
 Grass seating adjacent to the terraces will also be open for viewing the play.

 (Speaking of ushers!
 If you're interested in a guaranteed seat to see AS YOU LIKE IT, email the show's Director to volunteer your services as an usher.)

 Thanks to a successfully met challenge grant from BMO Harris Bank, Optimist Theatre will present William Shakespeare's comedy AS YOU LIKE IT